SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

-It goes without saying that there are high-quality snorkelling equipment, scuba diving equipment, fishing supplies and towable toys on board the yacht.
+It goes without saying that there are high-quality snorkeling equipment, scuba diving equipment, fishing supplies, and towable toys on board the yacht.
 More unusual features include four rowing boats and a hovpod hovercraft.

-If all these features aren’t enough to entertain guests, they can utilise one of SURI’s five tenders to go on land excursions or explore shallower waters.
+If all these features aren’t enough to entertain guests, they can utilize one of SURI’s five tenders to go on land excursions or explore shallower waters.

-SURI was launched in 1978 but completely refitted at Yacht Escort Ships boatyard by her owner Richard Kayne for an unknown price.
+SURI was launched in 1978 but completely refitted at Yacht Escort Ships boatyard by for an unknown price.

 SURI is available for charter at a weekly price of US$350,000 and incurs estimated running costs close to US $4.5 million.